pdx-cs-sound/fm/README.md

 * `--wave <wavefile>`: Very crude sampling synthesis.
-The wave file must be a 48000 sample-per-second single-channel `.wav`.
+The wave file must be a 48000 sample-per-second single-channel integer (8, 16 or 24 bit) `.wav`.
 The entire file will be treated as a loop.
 The envelope will be derived from the built-in envelope generator.

 ## Status